 This course defines dance as a performance art and aims to develop the technical, expressive and aesthetic abilities of students.
 It gives beginners grounding in the basic elements of technique to develop confidence and skills to dance in any style.
 Those with previous dance experience or studio training will appreciate the opportunity to improve technique and broaden their horizons by experiencing many different styles of dance.
-It gives all students an understanding of the wider world of dance.
+All students will also refine their choreographic skills and appraise their own work and that of others.

 Students begin with looking at safe dance practice and technique to learn to prepare and care for their bodies.
 This topic includes the importance of warm-up, understanding one's own physical limitations, anatomy as it relates to dancers, injury prevention and recognising what constitutes correct technique.
-Thus students will spend time on developing such aspects as leg alignment, posture, turnout, flexibility, strength and body placement during jumps and turns.
+Thus , students will spend time on developing such aspects as leg alignment, posture, turnout, flexibility, strength and body placement during jumps and turns.
 Different dance styles are studied in greater detail than in the Year 8 Dance course.
 Units of work are chosen to provide a wide experience of styles and reflect the interests of students.
 These may include: